-Each year in which a student scores at Level 1 or 2 on FSA ELA, the student must receive remediation through an intensive reading/ELA course or a content area remediation course with reading support the following year.
+Each year in which a student scores at Level 1 or 2 on FSA ELA or a score that reflects performance one (1) or more years below grade level on the district determined assessment, the student must receive remediation through an intensive reading/ELA course, a course identified through state required coding by a Reading certified/endorsed teacher or a core content area remediation course with reading support the following year.
+ESE students may also be in a support/push-in ELA class.
+All student are monitored through the MTSS process.
+This will allow schools to make deliberate placement of low-performing students and make adjustments to placement if data indicates that they are not making progress.
 Specific details regarding reading remediation are delineated in the approved Santa Rosa K-12 Comprehensive Research Based Reading Plan.